This page has moved to: http://www.webmd.com/diet/obesity/ss/slideshow-weight-loss-surgery.

 Bariatric surgery -- or weight loss surgery -- works in three basic ways: 1) restricts how much food your stomach can hold at any time, 2) prevents your digestive system from absorbing some of the nutrition in the food you eat, or 3) both.
 This guide uses imagery and animation to show you what to expect from weight loss surgery.

-Body mass index (BMI) greater than 40 (about 100 pounds overweight).
+- Body mass index (BMI) greater than 40.

-BMI of 30-35 and you have diabetes or metabolic syndrome.
+Some doctors will consider surgery for people with a lower BMI of 30-34 and diabetes or metabolic syndrome.

 Types of Weight Loss Surgery